Lanark Rural Routes

 Lanark Rural Routes, Volumes 1 and 2

-The first of these books features the townships of Beckwith, Montague, Pakenham and Ramsay.
-The second book, the townships of Lavant, Darling, North Sherbrooke, Dalhousie, Lanark, South Sherbrooke, Bathurst, Drummond, North Burgess, and North Elmsley.
+The first two volumes are available through LCGS.
+Lanark County Routes, volumes one east, 174 pages, hard cover; and volume two west, 168 pages, indexed, hard cover.
+Volume one features the townships of Beckwith, Montague, Pakenham and Ramsay.
+Volume two, the townships of Lavant, Darling, North Sherbrooke, Dalhousie, Lanark, South Sherbrooke, Bathurst, Drummond, North Burgess, and North Elmsley.

 In Lanark County Routes, two communities of particular significance in the county are featured.
 In Book one, Beckwith Township, and especially the portion traditionally known as “the Derry”, is well represented, thanks to the input of records submitted by Bill Mains.
 Although Bill currently resides in Lethbridge Alberta, Bill’s childhood home was in the area covered by his submission.
 In Book two, I (Diane Miller Duncan), currently a resident in Calgary Alberta, shared preliminary research that I am conducting regarding the settlers along the Scotch Line near Perth, and, of the families who arrived in Canada as part of the Edinburgh Settlers in 1815.
 My childhood home, Tayside Farms at Glen Tay on the second concession of Bathurst, is nearby.
 Many of my paternal ancestors were among the settlers who arrived with the Edinburgh group in 1815.